nation3/agreements-app/docs/V1/JurorsUI.md

 Jurors can approve proposed resolution submissions.

 **Steps:**
-1. The user triggers the approve.
+1. The user triggers the approval.
 2. The system generates the message to sign.
 3. The user signs the message.
 4. The system stores the signed message.